 So, is dream interpretation real?

-Yeah, sure it is, as long as we remember that dreams are given to us, that we make them up and direct them ourselves.
+Yeah, sure it is, as long as we remember that dreams are not given to us, that we make them up and direct them ourselves.
 Other people, gods, demons, etc. can’t get in our heads, not unless we open the door and let them play too.

 Categories: Assorted Ideas